We’ve been around since 1903, but we’re just getting started.

 Farris is pleased to have been recognized for the second consecutive year as the Western Canada Law Firm of the Year at the Canadian Law Awards presented by Lexpert.

-Farris is pleased to have been recognized for the second consecutive year as one of Canada’s Best Law Firms for 2023 by The Globe and Mail.
+Farris is pleased to have been recognized for the third consecutive year as one of Canada’s Best Law Firms for 2024 by The Globe and Mail.
 The ranking for Canada’s Best Law Firms is based on recommendations from lawyers and clients.

 Farris is at the forefront of legal innovation.
 At the same time, we are dedicated to an environment in which families, businesses and the community can prosper.
 Our pro-bono work, professional development of lawyers and commitment to diversity in the workplace demonstrate our values at work.
 Farris participates in the Justicia Project, which aims to retain and advance women in private practice.
 Our Partners serve on the Managing Partners Network Group and the Diversity Officers Working Group to improve four key areas: tracking demographics; parental leave programs; networking and business development; and mentoring and leadership development for women.